dzackgarza/Notes/Class_Notes/2019/Analysis/PSets/PSet 7/PSet7.md

 ,\end{align*}
 \]

-which are proportional to the listed functions.
+which are scalar multiples of the first three Legendre polynomials.